jermbo/colostle-companion/README.md

 ## Features

-- Character creation and management
+- Character creation and management with class selection
+- Companion creation for classes that require companions
 - Draw and interpret cards for exploration, combat, and events
 - Track story phases with detailed notes and descriptions
 - View your journey log and navigate between different story phases
+- Auto-save functionality to preserve your progress

 ## Game Overview